-Referrer spam – or by Apache’s original misspelling, referer spam – has been a problem at snarfed.org for years.
-I use Summary for web analytics, and I made its statistic pages publicly available for a while, so spammers hit this site with fake referrers, hoping that they’ll be linked from the Summary pages.
+Referrer spam – or by Apache’s original misspelling, referer spam – was a problem at snarfed.org for years.
+I ~use~ used to use Summary for web analytics, and I made its statistic pages publicly available for a while, so spammers hit this site with fake referrers, hoping that they’ll be linked from the Summary pages.

 There are a number of approaches to fighting referrer spam, but so far, no silver bullet.
 Here’s what I did while my Summary output was online.

-I used to use iptables to blacklist known spammers’ IP addresses and subnets, such as marketscore.com, bezeqint.net, and ac.at.
+For a bit, I used iptables to blacklist known spammers’ IP addresses and subnets, such as marketscore.com, bezeqint.net, and ac.at.

 A better approach would be to write tools that operate directly on referrer logs, so they can be used with any web server or CMS and any web analytics package.
 Tony Buser‘s derefspam.pl script is a good first step.
-I’d like to extend it to use DNSBLs and RBLs like Spamhaus, BSB, Blitzed, and SURBL.
+You could extend it to use DNSBLs and RBLs like Spamhaus, BSB, Blitzed, and SURBL.